WHAT WE DO

 R U OK? does not provide crisis support or counselling services.

-We are a public health promotion charity that aims to start life-changing conversations by encouraging and empowering Australians to reach out to friends, family members and colleagues who might be struggling with life's ups and downs, and ask, 'are you OK?'.
+We are a suicide prevention charity and registered public health promotion that aims to start life-changing conversations by encouraging and empowering Australians to reach out to friends, family members and colleagues who might be struggling with life's ups and downs, and ask, 'are you OK?'.

 The work of health professionals is vital, and their value cannot be underestimated, however we can all play a role in supporting the people in our world.